percona/percona-xtradb-cluster/doc/source/howtos/virt_sandbox.rst

    .. note::

       ProxySQL uses the concept of *hostgroups* to group cluster nodes.
-      This enables you to balance the load in a cluster by routing different types of traffic to different groups.
+      This concept enables you to balance the load in a cluster by routing different types of traffic to different groups.
       There are many ways you can configure hostgroups (for example master and slaves, read and write load, etc.)